modelscope/FunASR/docs/community_projects.md

 - repository link and maintenance status
 - supported FunASR model or runtime path
 - install and minimal usage instructions
-- benchmark or validation details when available
+- a merged change, release, benchmark, or other reproducible validation
 - a note about whether the project is official, community-maintained, or experimental